holos-aafc/Holos/H.Content/Documentation/User Guide/UserGuide_French.md

 </p>
 <br>

 3. After the compression is finished, a new file will be created in the same folder (HOLOS_4).
 Windows will then allow you to rename this file.
 Change the name of this file to **holos-data-files**.
-You can then send this compressed (zipped) file to [aafc.holos.acc@canada.ca](mailto:aafc.holos.acc@canada.ca) as an attachment for troubleshooting purposes.
+You can then create a new issue on Github and attachment this file within the issue report for troubleshooting purposes.
 This zip file will contain all the files that you selected in step 1.
+To learn how to submit an issue report on GitHub, [click here](#how-to-report-an-error-message-and-create-a-bug-report).

 <br>
 <p align="center">